 Why Are Electric Scooters Dangerous?

-What most people don’t consider is that even when taking safety precautions, such as wearing a helmet or operating the scooter at reduced speeds, product defects can still lead to serious injuries and costly recovery.
+What most people may not realize is that even when taking safety precautions, such as wearing a helmet or operating the escooter at reduced speeds, product defects can still lead to serious injuries and costly recovery.
 For example, we have found that in some instances foldable e-scooters can collapse, causing people to fall from them at a high rate of speed.

 Many electronic scooters have a locking mechanism that is designed to keep the handlebars from folding down while operating the scooter.
 However, not all mechanisms are created equally.
 Instead, some are poorly designed and have caused serious injuries when these locking mechanisms malfunction.
 This leads to product liability claims.

-If you or a loved one believes they are entitled to compensation after being injured due to a defective scooter, contact the professionals at KBA Attorneys to schedule a free consultation today.
+If you or a loved one believes they are entitled to compensation after being injured due to am electric scooter collision or defective e-scooter, contact the professionals at KBA Attorneys to schedule a free consultation today.
+Otherwise, keep reading to learn more about e-scooter accidents.

 - Failed locking mechanisms on foldable handlebars